 It was whilst touring Africa she realised her undeniable passion for wildlife and travel.
 Upon returning to Australia, she founded The Travelling Cheetah and took a whirlwind trip through South East Asia, before relocating in Dunedin, New Zealand.

-Caitlin continues to study Animal Care Science and Environmental Management, and is currently working at a private conservation reserve which focuses on the conservation of the world’s most endangered penguin – the Yellow-Eyed Penguin.
+Caitlin continues to study towards her Bachelor of Arts and Science majoring in Anthropology and Zoology, and is currently working at a private conservation reserve which focuses on the conservation of the world’s most endangered penguin – the Yellow-Eyed Penguin.

 “I want to use my passion and ideas to educate and help change the world for animals worldwide.”